-The Health & Human Performance Program offers concentrations in Teaching, Sports Medicine, Wellness/Health Promotion, and a General degree designed to be flexible enough to be tailored to the student’s interests.
+The Health & Human Performance Department offers concentrations in Teaching, Sports Medicine, Wellness/Health Promotion, and a General degree designed to be flexible enough to be tailored to the student’s interests.
 Because the Health and Human Performance Major is within the context of a liberal arts education, a student acquires a broad education which prepares him or her to create a future which best utilizes his or her particular combination of physical, intellectual, and emotional interests and abilities.

 Certifications are offered in Teaching, First Aid, CPR, and Water Safety Instruction.
 Certain courses, such as Scuba Diving, offer other specific certifications.

 A student with a major in Health and Human Performance is prepared to pursue a variety of career options, including:

 - Teachers of children from Primary grades through High School